ccgeoinformatics/sdg1131-lue-city-a-uncertainty-propagation/README.md

 python src/city_a_monte_carlo.py
 ```

-By default, this runs `444,130` Monte Carlo simulations per scenario for the three main thesis scenarios.
+By default, the script runs **444,130 Monte Carlo simulations per scenario** for the three main thesis scenarios.
+This value was selected after first running **500,000 simulations** and then conducting a convergence check to identify the required number of simulations across all scenarios.

+Convergence was assessed using a plateau criterion based on successive increases in sample size, *N*.
+For each reported statistic,

+$$
+s \in \{\tilde{x}, q_{2.5}, q_{97.5}\},
+$$

+stability was evaluated using the successive change:

+$$
+\Delta s = s_{N_{i+1}} - s_{N_i}.
+$$

+The minimum required *N* was defined as the smallest sample size for which all reported statistics, across all three indicators, satisfied the predefined tolerances for **two consecutive sample-size increments**.
+This indicates that further increases in *N* produced negligible changes in the reported summaries.

+The convergence tolerances were:

+- relative change in the median: **less than 0.5%**
+- relative change in the 2.5th and 97.5th percentiles: **less than 1%**

 For a quick test: